Armael/stone/doc/pages/specs.md

 standard are:

 * Headings underlined by '`-`'s and '`=`'s are not supported (use '`#`'s)
-* Trailing spaces to put a line break are not supported
+* Trailing spaces to insert a line break are not supported
 * Code blocks must start with '`{{`' and end with '`}}`'

 ### Template

-Templates for *Stone* are just plain html pages, with some magic variables that will be replaced during the pages generation.
+*Stone* templates are just plain html pages, with some magic variables that will be replaced during the pages generation.

 The variables you can use are the following: